For accessibility accommodation information, view the registration page.

 What is spatial justice, and how can cities and towns use this framework to rethink how their built environment supports people’s rights to be, thrive, express and connect?
 What role can artists and public art play in helping us imagine and shape more inclusive, thriving public spaces throughout Greater Boston?
 Join a lively discussion among artists, activists, and urbanists who are leading the conversation about spatial justice in our region.

 Part I: What is Spatial Justice?
 Principles of Planning for Welcoming Public Spaces is part one of Whose Public?
 Planning and Placemaking for Welcoming Public Spaces, a three-part discussion series that explores the role that planners, artists, and government staff can play in shaping just, joyful, and inclusive public spaces.

-This mini-series is part of an ongoing “Public Art, Public Places,” an ongoing collaboration between the Metropolitan Area Planning Council and the New England Foundation for the Arts that hosts cross-sector conversations for planners, artists, culture bearers, and community leaders.
+This mini-series is part of an ongoing collaboration, “Public Art, Public Places,” between the Metropolitan Area Planning Council and the New England Foundation for the Arts that hosts cross-sector conversations for planners, artists, culture bearers, and community leaders.

 To learn more about our Public Art programs, visit our Public Art Program Page.

 Read "Refusing the Past, Imagining the Future" by Lori Lobenstine to learn more about spatial justice.